Canadian Military Police Association

 Canada's First Provost Marshals of the Second World War

-With the founding of the CProC on 15 June 1940, one might expect that the Canadian Army would have been the first of the armed services to appoint a Provost Marshal during the Second World War.
-Curiously, that was not the case.
+With the founding of the CProC on 15 June 1940 one might expect that the Canadian Army was the first of the armed services to appoint a Provost Marshal during the Second World War.
+Curiously, this was not the case.

 The Royal Canadian Navy (West Coast)